vincent-peugnet/wsync/README.md

 First, you have to chose a folder on your computer that will be your local repository.

 Then, open your terminal here.
-The easyest way is to display the menu by typing:
+The easiest way is to display the menu by typing:

     wsync